54 - Monty’s D-Day

 But back to the game.

 Monty’s D-Day will bring the design fully in-sync and up to the standards set by Bradley's D-Day.
 And the same wonderful Mark Mahaffey graphics.

-And, Monty’s D-Day will link to Bradley's D-Day to permit the player to investigate the possibilities of the full panoply of the D-Day invasion, but works perfectly as a stand-alone game on the Anglo-Canadian D-Day landings.
+And, Monty’s D-Day links to Bradley's D-Day to permit the player to investigate the possibilities of the full panoply of the D-Day invasion, but works perfectly as a stand-alone game on the Anglo-Canadian D-Day landings.

 Monty's D-Day and issue #54 of ATO: